 Let’s now move on to a quick overview of short sea shipping in Europe and the world.

 Short Sea Shipping in Europe and the world

 In European history, maritime transport has been a significant catalyst for economic development.
 Almost 75% of the European external freight trade volume is seaborne.
-Already, SSS transports 33% of inter European ton-kilometers, and the tendency to ship via SSS is rising.
+Already, SSS transports 33% of inter-European ton-kilometers, and the tendency to ship via SSS is rising.

 The network between Europe and Asia is also under continuous expansion.
 Eight countries in the Arabian Gulf have been linked over the last decade.
-Southeast Asia is following this trend by connecting different ports, e.g., Thailand.
+Southeast Asia is following suit by connecting different ports, e.g., Thailand.